 Residency, Neurology, Massachusetts General Hospital

-As Interim Director of the Mulva Clinic for Neurosciences, Dr. Paydarfar is responsible for establishing the initial infrastructure to support premier subspecialty programs in clinical neuroscience, working closely with the Chairs of Psychiatry, Neurosurgery and others committed to these important ventures.
-The Clinic is a result of a generous gift from the Jim and Miriam Mulva foundation.
+David Paydarfar, MD, is a board-certified neurologist and the Interim Director for UT Health Austin’s Mulva Clinic for the Neurosciences.
+In his role, he is responsible for establishing the initial infrastructure to support premier subspecialty programs in clinical neuroscience, working closely with the chairs of psychiatry, neurosurgery, and others committed to these important ventures.
+Additionally, Dr. Paydarfar is a professor and serves as the Chair for the Dell Medical School Department of Neurology.

 Awards & Honors

-- The David A. Chad Teaching Award, Department of Neurology, University of Massachusetts Medical School (2015)
+- David A. Chad Teaching Award, University of Massachusetts Medical School Department of Neurology